Darkcraft8/D8_Weaponry/README.md

 ---
 <a name="DevelopementPhilosophy"></a>

-#### Developement Philosophy
+#### Development Philosophy
-- The current developement phylosophy is
+- The current development philosophy is
   - allow players to use their weapon effectively no matter their current tier through a level centric calculation of damage and the new upgrade station "Refinement Workbench"
-  - keep the strengh based around vanilla scaling
+  - keep the strength based around vanilla scaling

 ---
 <a name="Item"></a>